 Senior advocates Mukul Rohatgi and Arun Kathpalia, representing Facebook and Google respectively, said they will comply with the high court’s order and will immediately remove the content.

-Sasikala’s counsel has also provided the list of URLs which are required to be removed from the platforms.
+Sasikala’s counsel has also provided the list of URLs that are required to be removed from the platforms.

 Google’s counsel has said that he was protesting the practice of impleading only intermediaries in a suit and not the one who has uploaded the content on the Internet.